 A short time after the shutdown of WaSP, it was announced today that Google Reader will be closed on July 1st.
 While there are replacements available for the RSS reader itself, I can’t help but thinking of the larger picture.
 Is RSS dead?

 RSS readers are a great tool to keep up with blogs and news at a glance, without having to visit the sites individually.
-Since this has a negative impact on ad revenue and pageviews, many authors tries to bring visitors to their sites by only posting excerpts in their RSS feeds.
+Since this could have a negative impact on ad revenue and pageviews, many authors tries to bring visitors to their sites by only posting excerpts in their RSS feeds.

 Even though RSS was quite popular for a while, I guess it was a bit too technical for many, and proprietary social networks such as Facebook provided an easier alternative, while also being more entertaining with bells and whistles.
-The follow-up question is to ask whether blogs are dying, but that is hopefully some years away in the future.

 In conclusion, it’s always sad to see old acquaintances pass away, but it is the way of life.
 For new things to emerge, one must clear away the old rubble.
 We don’t necessarily have to like it, but we still have to accept it.